The Munsters: Premise

 The Munsters are a Transylvanian-American family living at 1313 Mockingbird Lane in the fictional city of Mockingbird Heights.
 The series' running gag is that the odd-looking family with strange tastes considers itself to be an average American family.
 Herman is the family's sole wage-earner, although Lily and Grandpa make short-lived attempts to earn money from time to time.
 While Herman is the head of the household, Lily also makes many decisions.
 According to episode 44 ("Happy 100th Anniversary"), they were married in 1865.

-Other than Marilyn, the character's costumes and appearances were based on the classic monsters of Universal Studios films of the 1930s and 1940s, including the iconic version of Frankenstein's monster developed by Jack Pierce for the 1931 Universal film Frankenstein.
+Other than Marilyn, the characters' costumes and appearances were based on the classic monsters of Universal Studios films of the 1930s and 1940s, including the iconic version of Frankenstein's monster developed by Jack Pierce for the 1931 Universal film Frankenstein.
 As Universal jointly produced The Munsters, the show was able to employ the copyrighted designs.
 Makeup for the series was credited to Bud Westmore, who pioneered many other makeup effects and designs for the studio's monsters after Pierce.

 The show satirized the typical family sitcom formula of the era: the well-meaning father, the nurturing mother, the eccentric live-in relative, the naïve teenager and the precocious child.
 The show also references several real sitcoms.
 In episode 45, "Operation Herman", Lily tells Herman to have a father-son talk with Eddie because "a thing like this is up to the father.
 Anyone who's watched Father Knows Best for nine years ought to know that," to which Herman replies, "All right.
 But Donna Reed always handles things on her show."
 In episode 47, "John Doe Munster", Grandpa describes My Three Sons as being about a "crazy, mixed-up family that's always having weird adventures."

 Al Lewis explained, "We can do a lot of satirical pointed things on society that you couldn't do on an ordinary show."
 Lewis also said, "Philosophically, the format is that in spite of the way people look to you physically, underneath there is a heart of gold.

 The Munsters reflected changes in social attitudes during the civil-rights era, and in 2020 a speech that Herman makes to Eddie in the 1965 episode "Eddie's Nickname" went viral: "The lesson I want you to learn is that it doesn't matter what you look like.
-Whether you are tall or short; or fat or thin; or ugly or handsome—like your father—or you can be black, or yellow or white, it doesn't matter.
-What matters is the size of your heart and the strength of your character."
+You can be tall or short; or fat or thin; ugly or handsome—like your father—or you can be black, or yellow or white, it doesn't matter.
+What does matter is the size of your heart and the strength of your character."